How long would your business survive if your employees were unable to come in to the office?

 “For adults, businesses can replace in-person meetings with video or telephone conferences and increase teleworking options,” Nancy Messonnier, director of the CDC’s National Center for Immunization and Respiratory Diseases, said last week.
 “Now is the time for businesses, hospitals, communities, schools and everyday people to begin preparing.”

 The CDC’s official advice is that “For employees who are able to telework, supervisors should encourage employees to telework instead of coming into the workplace until symptoms are completely resolved.
 Ensure that you have the information technology and infrastructure needed to support multiple employees who may be able to work from home.”

 The good news?
 Nearly 75% of working Americans believe flexible workspaces to be the new “normal,” meaning your employees are primed to make the adjustment to remote work.
-And because 69% of businesses in the US have some kind of flexible workspace policy in place, a wide array of technology to facilitate a remote workforce is already available (more on that in our next blog post).
+And because 69% of businesses in the US have some kind of flexible workspace policy in place, a wide array of technology to facilitate a remote workforce is already available.
 Implementing those tools sooner than later will help your business ride out whatever the weeks and months ahead bring.